charliecalvert/CloudNotes/Assignments/Isit320Midterm2015.md

 # Isit320 Midterm 2015

-This document is still being tweaker, but there is enough here to get you to a reasonably complete state.
+This document is still being tweaked, but there is enough here to get you to a reasonably complete state.

 Here are the steps to complete the midterm:

-Polish the following programs, making sure they work smoothly and are reasonably complete:
+Polish the following programs, making sure they run smoothly, test cleanly, and are reasonably complete:

 - **BitlyRefine**
 - **TwitterRefine**